 Rotterdam is an awesome city with tons of fun things to do and places to explore.
 Let’s get started!

-Rotterdam Food Halls
+buy amitriptyline tablets uk Rotterdam Food Halls & Markets

 The city is also famous for its food halls.
 The new Markthal is an architectural wonder in a giant arch with flying fruits and veggies decorating the inside.
 Pop in for a snack or shop at the many market stalls.
-My favorite spots include the Bram Ladage for Rotterdam’s best fries, and the wine & beer shop World of Drinks.
+My favorite spots include Bram Ladage for Rotterdam’s best fries, and the wine & beer shop World of Drinks.
 Head up to their second floor to enjoy a beverage overlooking the market.

 For a more laid back vibe make your way to the Fenix Food Factory.
 Housed in an old warehouse, this market is a fun place to spend an afternoon or evening.
 Grab something to eat from one of the vendors and get a craft beer from Kaapse Brouwers or cider at Cidercider.
 On a sunny day sit outside by the water and enjoy the views.
 Fenix Food Factory regularly hosts special events – don’t miss them, they are super fun!